BYUHPC/sci-comp-course/project/phase2.md

     9 & 10 & 11 & 12 \\
 \end{bmatrix}$$

-I recommend adding a constructor and a `write` function to your class, each of which take a filename as their sole argument; see the [example code]() for an idea of how to do so.
+I recommend adding a constructor and a `write` function to your class, each of which take a filename as their sole argument; see the [example C++ shared memory I/O](https://github.com/BYUHPC/sci-comp-course-example-cxx/blob/main/src/MountainRangeSharedMem.hpp) for an idea of how to do so.

 You can check whether your input and output files are correct with [`WaveSim`](https://github.com/BYUHPC/WaveSim.jl)--see `?WaveOrthotope` and `?write` after loading the `WaveSim` module.
 You can try to read `infile.wo` gracefully thus: